Turning stand visits into sales is no mystery for Jeannette La

 What process do you go through when deciding on where to exhibit?

-We know who our customers are; currently, they are located in 35 different countries.
-So when we exhibit we are focused on building brand recognition within our market and on showing and demonstrating the latest games and cabinets.
+We know who our customers are and we work in 35 different countries.
+So when we exhibit, we are focused on building brand recognition within our market and on showing and demonstrating the latest games and cabinets.
 We want our clients to be fully aware of all our latest developments.

 A list of events for a calendar year is put together many months in advance.
 We have a core rota of shows that include events like ICE in London, G2E in Las Vegas, Enada Primavera in Rimini and Fadja in Bogota.
 We add to this list, other events large and small in the markets in which we operate.